CALCZERO.COM

 Test the volume first.
 Fill the new pan with water and measure.
 If your calculated scaling factor is between 0.9 and 1.1, you can usually skip the math and just use the recipe as-is.

-Some things shouldn't be swapped.
+Some things should not be swapped.
 Angel food needs the tube for structure.
 Cheesecake needs the springform for extraction.
-If you're unsure, go with a slightly bigger pan.
+When in doubt, a slightly larger pan is usually safer than one that is too small.